 Many of us experience shoulder pain, although typically in different ways.
 For some, it may be a sharp or burning sensation while for others it’s achy and tinder.
 Regardless of the type of pain, this may limit movements and interfere with daily activities.
+So, what could be the cause of shoulder pain?

 Typical Causes of Shoulder Pain:

 Some of us work at desk jobs and tend to sit for long periods of time with poor posture.
 Eventually, this can cause serious damage, such as structural changes that can cause pain in your shoulder.
 There are many different improper posture positions we use while working on a computer, such as hunching over a keyboard or sitting to one side.
 This poor posture can even be from looking down at a cell phone or a tablet, causing you to look downward.
-These type of improper positions put pressure on your spine and can weaken your muscles.
+These types of improper positions put pressure on your spine and can weaken your muscles.
 This adds pressure on your spinal muscles, discs, and ligaments.
 Thus causing upper back and shoulder pain.

 Incorrect Lifting Technique: